buildkite/docs/pages/pipelines/hosted_agents/mobile_delivery_cloud/getting_started.md

 Mobile Delivery Cloud uses [Buildkite hosted agents](/docs/pipelines/hosted-agents/overview) running [macOS on Mac machines](/docs/pipelines/hosted-agents/mac), which are configured through a [_cluster_](/docs/pipelines/glossary#cluster).
 Clusters provide a mechanism to organize your pipelines and agents together, such that the pipelines associated with a given cluster can _only_ be built by the agents (defined within [_queues_](/docs/pipelines/glossary#queue)) in the same cluster.

-By default, Buildkite organizations have one cluster, named **Default cluster** with a single queue, named **default-queue**, noting that a cluster maintainer or Buildkite organization administrator can customize these default names.
+By default, Buildkite organizations have one cluster, named **Default cluster** with a single self-hosted queue, named **default-queue**, noting that a cluster maintainer or Buildkite organization administrator can customize these default names.

 You need at least one Buildkite hosted agent queue configured to run a build.